Entanglement Trajectory and its Boundary: Asymptotic Analysis

 In Ref. \cite{latorre2013quantum,latorre2014there,garcia2020prime}, the authors have studied the entanglement of the Prime state.
 The Prime state is defined as an equally weighted superposition of prime numbers in $n$ qubits computational basis

-where each prime number $p=p_0 2^0 + p_1 2^1 + ... + p_{n-1} 2^{n-1}$ is implemented as $\ket{p}=\ket{p_{n-1},...,p_{0}}$, and $\pi$ is the amount of prime numbers less than $2^n$.
+where each prime number $p=p_0 2^0 + p_1 2^1 + ... + p_{n-1} 2^{n-1}$ is implemented as $\ket{p}=\ket{p_{n-1},...,p_{0}}$, and $\pi\left(2^n-1\right)$ is the amount of prime numbers less than $2^n$.
 For example, when $n=4$, we have

-The natural bi-partition (as separated with the dotted line with $\alpha=2^{n/2}$) entanglement entropy of the Prime state for even $n$ is investigated in Ref. \cite{latorre2014there} (the logarithm in base $2$ was used).
+The natural bi-partition entanglement entropy of the Prime state for even $n$ is investigated in Ref. \cite{latorre2014there} (the logarithm in base $2$ was used).
 In this example, we explore its other variant, referred to as the $k$-almost Prime state. $k$-almost Prime is a number that has $k$ prime factors, usually denoted as $p_k$.
 Here we define $k$-almost Prime state $\ket{\mathbb{P}_k}$ as the superposition

-where $\pi_k$ is the amount of $k$-almost Prime numbers less than $2^n$.
+where $\pi_k\left(2^n-1\right)$ is the amount of $k$-almost Prime numbers less than $2^n$.

 And their union is defined as the equal superposition of $\bigcup_{i=1}^k p_k$

 We have $\ket{\mathbb{P}}=\ket{\mathbb{P}_1}=\ket{\mathbb{U}_1}$.
 When $n=4$,

 and